jimmyangel/hildemorin/content/_index.md

 slider:
   - imageurl: images/slider/01.jpg
     legendbottom: |
-      “My approach is improvisational and it includes the creation of a first layer using only piecing techniques, adding a second layer of texture through extensive thread work and surface manipulation.”
+      “My approach is improvisational.
+It includes the creation of a first layer using only piecing techniques, and a second layer of texture through extensive thread work and surface manipulation.”

   - imageurl: images/slider/02.jpg
     legendbottom: |
-      “In my natural scenes I represent reality through the use of curved piecing techniques.”
+      “In my natural scenes I represent reality through the use of free-form curved piecing techniques.”

 galleries:
   - imageurl: images/galleries/walls.jpg